-N1 NAS signalling connection: A peer to peer N1 mode connection between UE and AMF.
-An N1 NAS signalling connection is either the concatenation of an RRC connection via the Uu reference point and an NG connection via the N2 reference point for 3GPP access, or the concatenation of an IPsec tunnel via the NWu reference point and an NG connection via the N2 reference point for non-3GPP access.
+N1 NAS signalling connection: A peer to peer N1 mode connection between UE, 5G-RG, TWIF acting on behalf of the N5CW device, W-AGF acting on behalf of the FN-RG, or W-AGF acting on behalf of the N5GC device and AMF.
+An N1 NAS signalling connection is the concatenation of an access stratum connection and an NG connection via the N2 reference point.